nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 #### Global settings

 If you add an `[ai-commit-annotation]` section **without a name**, the keys under it act as **defaults** for every other annotator, just like the global options for commit‑message prompts.
 ---

 #### Note on `mode`
 > The `mode` option controls how SmartGit applies the AI Annotation, and how it presents or persists the output.
 > - `interactive` - Upon completion, the response from the AI will be displayed in an interactive message dialog in Smartgit.
 > - `background` - Upon completion, the response(s) from the AI will be annotated on the respective selected commits.

+#### Note on `autoStart`
-> - `autoStart`, SmartGit starts the annotator automatically for "annotatable" as soon as you open a repository.
+> If the `autoStart` option is enabled, SmartGit starts the annotator automatically for "annotatable" commits as soon as you open a repository.
-> - In **Standard Window**, the annotatable commits are exactly all commits of your current feature branch, regardless whether pushed or not.
+> - In the **Standard Window**,  all commits of your current feature branch are regarded as "annotatable", regardless whether pushed or not.
->   In the **Log Window**, it's only the unpushed commits of the current branch.
+> - In the **Log Window**, unpushed commits of the current branch are regarded as "annotatable".
->   If `commitDiff`, for a selection of two commits, SmartGit will create the diff between these commits instead of doing two independent analysis for each commit vs. its parent commit.

 #### Note on `diff`
-The `diff` setting controls
+The `diff` setting controls whether this ai-annotation is applied to the diff(s) which are selected, or whether to compare the diff between two selected commits.
 > - `perCommit` - This applies the AI Annotation command to each diff selected, independently.
-The diff submitted is the diff between the commit and it's immediate parent commit(s).
+The diff submitted is the diff between each selected commit and its immediate parent commit(s).
 > - `pair` - This applies the AI annotation to the diff between any two commits in the commit graph.
 Exactly 2 commits must be selected for this option to be available to the user, and both commits must have a common ancestor.

+#### Warning
+> Using bulk options such as `autostart = true`, or selecting a large number of commits and issuing a `perCommit` AI annotation command can place considerable load on your configured LLM,
+> which might also incur undesirable costs.
+> LLMs such as OpenAI often have a throttling rate